ranstlouis/dynamixel_servo/README.md

 	int servo_comm_pin = 2;
 	int servo_id = 1;
 	```
-	3. Upload the program to an Arduino (I used an Arduino Nano).
+	3. Upload the program to an Arduino (Tested on an Arduino Nano).
 	4. Set up your servo with 12V power and reset the arduino (power cycle).
 ## Usage
 Send serial commands using a `[COMMAND];[ARG];[ARG]...` structure.
 This struture is described in detail in the [documentation for Ctrl-P](https://ctrl-p.cbteeple.com/latest/firmware/firmware_commands), but this servo program uses a different command set.